blobbybeano/pow-ai-assistant/README.md

 The `twilio_app.py` module exposes a Flask webhook that turns inbound WhatsApp sandbox messages into PowWash quote replies using the shared OpenAI auto-responder logic.

+### New Flutter workspace

+A production-style Flutter client now lives in `flutter_app/`.
+It surfaces the Twilio conversations captured by the webhook, supports toggling AI auto-replies per contact, and lets you send manual responses directly from your device.

+1. Install Flutter 3.19 or newer.
+2. Start the Flask webhook (`python twilio_app.py`) and expose it with ngrok if you plan to test on a physical device.
+3. From `flutter_app/` run `flutter pub get` followed by `flutter run`.
+Pass the appropriate `--dart-define=API_BASE_URL=...` depending on your emulator target (e.g. `http://10.0.2.2:5002` for Android).
+4. Watch conversations update in real time as Twilio forwards messages.
+Disable Pow AI autopilot for a thread to test human replies or tap **AI Draft** to fetch a suggested response without sending it.

 ### Configure

 1. Install the additional dependency: